mcnutty26/cv-academic/index.md

 `2019 - 2020`
 __Informing the Future of Data Protection in Smart Homes__, Information Commissioners' Office

-- Designed and prototyped novel smart home devices to mitigate privacy and data protection concerns in the smart home
-- Based on the outcomes of a six month longitudinal study on smart home adoption and privacy practices
-- Interviewed smart home device developers and designers to evaluate designs and understand
+Based on the outcomes of a six month ethnographic study, I designed and prototyped a series of novel smart home devices that mitigate data protection and privacy concerns.
+I also conducted interviews with smart home device developers and designers in order to evaluate the designs and understand the data protection landscape from the perspective of industry.

 `2018-2019`
-__Respctful Things in Private Spaces__, EPSRC
+__Respctful Things in Private Spaces__, EPSRC and Building Research Establishment Drawing on thinking from Kant to the present day, I explored how philosophical accounts of respect might be adapted for the smart home, and developed these into a high level design goal for smart devices.
+I also interviewed users of smart home devices to investigate what 'smartness' means to non-experts.

 `2019`
 __IoT in the Home Demonstrator__, EPSRC
-- Developed
+I developed a smart home network disaggregator that analyses and visualises network traffic flows in the home.
+Users are presented with a breakdown of the companies to which their devices send data, as well as their geographic location.
+Later versions of the disaggregator also featured an educational curriculum and firewall control.

 ## Education

+`2016 - present`
+__DPhil Cybersecurity__ University of Oxford
+- Supervised by Max Van Kleek
+- Human Centred Computing Group, Department of Computer Science
+- Thesis: Privacy-Empowering Technologies for the Connected Home

 `2012 - 2016`
 __MEng Computer Science__ University of Warwick
 - First Class Honours

-`2016 - present`
-__DPhil Cybersecurity__ University of Oxford
-- Supervised by Max Van Kleek
-- Thesis title: Privacy-Empowering Technologies for the Connected Home

 ## Awards